 9) Note that the steam and electrical lines should be routed so as to not obstruct the loaded gantry crane travel.

 10) Each turbo generator hall has multiple levels.
-The upper level near grade contains the turbogenerators and electrical gear.
-The bottom level contains the dump tanks.
+The upper level, slightly above grade, contains the turbogenerators and electrical gear.
+The bottom level contains the condenser and dump tanks.
 Above the dump tanks are the steam generators.

 11) The below grade district heating pipes are mainly at the level of the bottom of the turbogenerator condensers.
 Note that the outside district heating mains are also at this lower level.
-Pipes from the top of the condensers are below the turbogenerator slabs and return to the bottom of condenser level before exiting the turbogenerator hall.
-Each pipe has an isolation valve at its point of connection to the external district heating loop.
+Heat sink water pipes from the top of the condensers are below the turbogenerator slabs and return to the bottom of condenser level before exiting the turbogenerator hall.
+Each such water pipe has an isolation valve at its point of connection to the external district heating loop.

 12) The walk ways have removable floor grills to allow access to lower level equipment.